Friedrich Wilhelm von Lindeiner-Wildau: World War II

-Following the Armistice von Lindeiner-Wildau was leader of the collecting point in Potsdam of the Volunteer Border Protection Unit East and Upper East (Grenzschutz Ost/Oberost) from 18 January 1919.
+Following the Armistice von Lindeiner-Wildau was leader of the collecting point in Potsdam of the Volunteer Border Protection Unit East and Ober Ost (Grenzschutz Ost / Ober Ost) from 18 January 1919.
 He retired on 20 September 1919 with permission to wear the uniform of the 1.
 Garde-Regiment zu Fuß.
 He worked in several civilian posts, and married a Dutch baroness.

 He spent several years in business, and travelled extensively around Europe and the Americas.
 As he was based in the Netherlands, von Lindeiner was able to watch the growth of Nazism from afar, and he had little time for it.
 When he and his wife moved to Germany in 1932, they refused to join the Nazi Party, despite the deleterious effect this had on his business and social connections.
-Von Lindener was a staunch supporter of Germany but held anti-Nazi views.
+Von Lindeiner was a staunch supporter of Germany but held anti-Nazi views.
 Nevertheless, despite his manifest anti-Nazism, von Lindeiner felt obliged to accept a position in the Luftwaffe in 1937 as one of Hermann Göring’s personal staff.
 He unsuccessfully tried to retire on the grounds of ill health, and his appointment to be the Kommandant of Stalag Luft III at Sagan (today Żagań in Poland) in the spring of 1942 during World War II therefore represented an opportunity to serve his country without directly serving the regime he so despised.